Only You (Yazoo song): Recording

 In 1981, English musician Vince Clarke left the electronic band Depeche Mode, citing touring fatigue and disdain for pop stardom as his reasons for the departure.
 Clarke was worried Mute Records would drop him as a result, and decided to write for the label a song called "Only You".
 Clarke originally wrote the music for the song on a guitar, and transposed the riff into synthesizer notes.
 While writing the lyrics, Clarke remarked "It was a very simple arrangement.
 I just formed words on a piece of paper.
 I was just hoping Daniel Miller, Mute Records founder, would like it".
-Before Clarke presented the song to Miller, he offered it to Andy Fletcher and Martin Gore of Depeche Mode, although the two of them rejected it.
+Although often stated otherwise, even by Andrew Fletcher of Depeche Mode, Vincent Clarke denied having offered the song to Depeche Mode.

 Clarke had written "Only You" as a sentimental ballad, and wanted to find a vocalist who could sing with emotion.
 Around this time, the rhythm and blues band The Screamin' Ab Dabs split, and singer Alison Moyet placed an ad in Melody Maker looking for a new band.
 Clarke had heard Moyet perform with a few other bands in the pub circuit, and felt she was a good fit for the song.
 He responded to the ad and asked Moyet if she was interested in singing for a demo.
 Moyet was reluctant at first, as she never aspired to perform pop songs, and noted "A part of me was thinking I'll never hear the end of it if I go and sing with this pretty boy".
 She eventually agreed, saying she needed the money and had no way of making a demo on her own.

 Clarke recorded the demo of "Only You" on a four-track tape recorder, and had already finished the backing track when Moyet arrived.
 Once the demo was finished, Clarke presented it to Miller, who at first found it to be uninteresting.
 That evening, publishing associates from Scandinavia heard the demo and liked it, which Clarke noted may have influenced Miller's opinion of the song.
 About a week later, Miller called Clarke and told him that he and Moyet should rerecord the song as a group and release it as a single.
 Moyet was surprised by the news, as neither she nor Clarke had intended to start a band together.
 The two knew virtually nothing about each other besides musical abilities, and Moyet described the pairing as "almost like an arranged marriage".
 Regardless, the newly formed duo recorded "Only You" at Blackwing Studios.
 Eric Radcliffe produced the song, along with Clarke and Miller.